alexcrockett/_mathematics-formulary/README.md

 ### What this is

-In this repo I will be building a mathematics formulary.
-The formulary will cover essential topics, rules and considerations when working with equations up to and including differential calculus, statistics and analysis.
+This is a formulary and set of notes I am creating as part of my own mathematics study and revision.
+The formulary will cover essential topics, rules and considerations when working with equations up to and including differential equations, introductory linear algebra and statistics.

 ### Why it started

+The idea for a formulary started with upcoming exams.
+I wanted a handy reference and everything I found had one of the following problems:

+- It was too basic
+- It was too advanced
+- It was missing material
+- Explanations were poor or did not exist

-The idea for a formulary started because I wanted my own handy reference, not just for the formulas, but also to have a single source to refer to.
-As a relative tyro and with lots of tests coming up it just made sense to have one.
-What the formulary is turning into is really revision in its own right as I progress in other areas of mathematics.
+As a relative tyro and with tests coming up it just made sense to start writing my own.
 ### What to expect

-I am currently studying mathematics (full-time) as I work (full-time).
-This creates some limits on my rate of progress.
-However, this is an active project.
-In addition, I only want to include formulas and methods for topics I already understand.
+I am studying (full-time) and working (full-time).
+This creates some limits on my free time.
+However, this is an active project, along with learning Python, Scilab, Stata and Maple, it is is important for me to complete it.

-For these reasons _and to keep me focused_ the outline below represents a tasklist (and statement of intent).
-As sections are written I'll include links to those sections in the outline.
-I will also keep this document up-to-date as things change.
+I have therefore created the outline below as a personal guide (that I will keep updating.
+It can also be used as a draft content.
+I welcome comments and feedback, especially where it helps to improve the usability of the formulary, where I have made mistakes or where my understanding is improved.

 ```
 ***Working outline**